 “The National Game has begun to topple from its ancient pedestal, as the one-time fervid fans turn to new sports…”

 This is how reporter Jack Kofoed begins his hard-hitting article entitled “A Dirge for Baseball.”
 There is really nothing to differentiate this article from the hundreds of other articles that consistently predict baseball’s imminent demise.
 Yet it is very interesting for one particular reason.
-Of course, I will naturally neglect to tell you about why this article is interesting for quite some time, otherwise it wouldn’t be fun.
+Of course, I will naturally neglect to tell you about why this article is interesting for quite some time, and don't you dare scroll ahead!